 In late 1855, Brown saw an opportunity in Kansas to launch a strike against slavery.
 The territory had become a skirmish ground where proslavery and free-state settlers battled to determine whether the region would become a slave state or a free state.
 Brown went to Kansas with the idea that the violence there could be escalated into so great a national disturbance that slavery would have to be abolished.
 There on May 24, 1856, he and several of his family members murdered five proslavery settlers at Pottawatomie Creek.

-Three years later, in October 1859, Brown and twenty-one followers seized the federal arsenal at Harpers Ferry, Virginia.
-Their intent was to take rifles stored there and start a massive slave insurrection that would spread throughout the South and eventually free all of the nation's four million slaves.
+Three years later, in October 1859, Brown and twenty-one followers seized the United States arsenal at Harpers Ferry, Virginia (now West Virginia).
+Their intent was to take rifles stored there and start a massive slave insurrection that would spread throughout the South and eventually free all the nation's four million slaves.
 Once the raid began, however, no army of runaway slaves and sympathetic whites emerged to join his movement, and on October 18, Brown and his followers were captured by a detachment of U.S. Marines.

 From the start, Brown's efforts to bring an end to slavery were lauded by the poets Henry David Thoreau and Ralph Waldo Emerson, who proved to be the most important of his supporters because of their prominence.
 Brown, who had plotted the raid for decades, was driven by religious fervor: he believed himself chosen by God for the mission.
 Contemporaries used the term "monomaniac" to identify such a person.
 To them, Brown was comparable to the fictional Captain Ahab in Herman Melville's novel Moby Dick.